We may earn commissions on purchases. (Info)

 is cyberghost safe

-Like most other VPNs, CyberGhost will only collect the data users share while signing up, like email addresses and payment info.
-It uses this information to streamline its service by keeping track of simultaneous connections.
+Like most other VPNs, CyberGhost only collects the data that users voluntarily share during the sign-up process, such as email addresses and payment info.
+It uses this information to streamline its service by tracking simultaneous connections.

-To guarantee users of its integrity, CyberGhost underwent an independent audit of its servers in September 2022.
-A major audit firm, Deloitte, conducted the exercise, inspecting CyberGhost’s server network and management systems.
-The firm gave special attention to the company’s no-logs policy, dedicated IP system, and configuration management.
+To demonstrate its commitment to privacy, CyberGhost underwent an independent audit of its servers in September 2022.
+A major audit firm, Deloitte, conducted the assessment, thoroughly examining CyberGhost’s server infrastructure and management systems.
+The audit focused on the company’s no-logs policy, dedicated IP system, and configuration management.

-The audit’s result was conclusive: CyberGhost does not store user logs and cannot trace its customers’ locations or activities.
-Deloitte’s audit, carried out according to global standards, is a big confidence booster for privacy-conscious users.
+The audit’s results were conclusive: CyberGhost does not store user logs and cannot track its customers’ locations or activities.
+Deloitte’s audit, conducted under global standards, provides significant assurance to privacy-conscious users.

 Kill Switch

-The kill switch feature protects you by preventing data leaks if your connection goes wrong.
-This must-have security measure monitors your traffic to watch for a drop.
+The kill switch feature protects you by preventing data leaks if your connection becomes unstable.
+This essential security measure monitors your traffic to detect any drop in performance.
 Whenever your connection becomes unstable or switches off, it automatically blocks all incoming and outgoing traffic to prevent potentially costly data exposure.
-When the pathway to the server is restored, your internet gets reconnected.
+When the pathway to the server is restored, your internet connection is reestablished.

-While some VPNs require you to enable the kill switch manually, CyberGhost activates the feature when you connect to a VPN server.
+While some VPNs require users to manually enable the kill switch, CyberGhost activates this feature automatically whenever a VPN connection is established.

 Split Tunneling

-While a VPN may be essential for your online safety and privacy, you likely don’t need one whenever you connect.
+While a VPN may be essential for your online safety and privacy, there are instances where it may not be necessary for all internet activities.

-Split tunneling can be useful in online banking situations where a VPN connection may be blocked.
+Split tunneling can be helpful in online banking situations where a VPN connection may be blocked.
 It can also conserve bandwidth, preventing bottlenecks.

 I tested the feature by streaming a video on Netflix on the VPN while completing a bank transaction off the VPN, and it split the traffic perfectly.